Process Managers

 that instance are skipped.

-Process managers issue commands.
+Process managers issue commands, not mutations.

 current_domain.process() to trigger actions in other aggregates.
-This is
+This

-handler decides how.
+and the target aggregate's command handler decides how.

 Each handler processes one event type.